 While working at The Percussion Center, Bernie was also an active musician.
 He was a freelance musician from 1984 to 1994, playing with the group Not My Kids six nights a week, in addition to being in a live band one night a week for the taping of Kevin Ferguson’s Night Shift TV show and playing for a group from Decatur (Indiana) called Threat.

 Spike and the Bulldogs – In 1994, Bernie became the drummer for Spike and the Bulldogs, a popular regional band that plays rock and roll music from the 1955 through 1966 era, mainly to sold-out audiences in the tri-state area of Northeast Indiana, Northwest Ohio and Southwest Michigan.
 The band is Whatz Up magazine’s nine-time Whammy award winner for Best Oldies Performers.
 Over the years, Bernie and the band have performed with such artists as the Beach Boys, Chubby Checker, Herman’s Hermits, and Mike Smith of the Dave Clark Five.
 The band has also been a featured performer on 16 cruises throughout the Caribbean and Mexican Riviera.
+Starting in 1989, in addition to performing as a drummer, Bernie has also been an independent drum craftsman, building everything from Civil War re-enactment drums to complete “one-off” custom drums.

 In December 2003, to further work toward fulfilling his dreams as a drum craftsman, Bernie bought the old equipment that was used to make Slingerland drums on eBay, driving all the way from northern Indiana to the Gretsch drum factory in Ridgeland, South Carolina, to pick up the equipment.
 After countless Internet research, he found out that the schematics for the Slingerland equipment had been destroyed in a fire, so he and friend James Hollis (an electrical engineer who had retired from Dana Corporation) went through every electrical component on the Slingerland equipment and did reverse engineering to make the equipment functional.
 After making safety modifications, Bernie finally became able to produce drum shells with the equipment.
 He can either make drum shells that are exactly like those produced by Slingerland, or he can manufacture drum shells using exotic woods and the custom specifications of his individual clients.